itteco/iframely-wordpress/iframely/readme.txt

 Just configure this option in your settings.
 It will essentially put Iframely to be the last in the list, be "a catcher", rather then "an interceptor".

-= API Key: =

-API key is optional for non-commercial use.
-You can leave this field empty in your settings.
-However, if you'd like to connect your Iframely account and adjust how API works - configure your API key. [https://iframely.com](https://iframely.com?from=wp).

-API key is also required if you wish to publish your own embeds through [promo cards](https://iframely.com/publish).
-See below.

-= Publish your own embeds: =

-You can become embeds publisher by making summary cards of [promo cards](https://iframely.com/docs/promo-cards) available through oEmbed discovery link.
-Let other blogs re-post from your post.
-That's the feature WordPress was missing.

-= Tech =

-The source code of the plugin is published [on GitHub](https://github.com/itteco/iframely-wordpress), if you'd like to tweak it yourself.
-With no API Key, it will use our [open oEmbed API](http://oembedapi.com).
-Make sure to tell about this free API to your developer friends.

 == Installation ==